ariadne-cps/ariadne/doc/smt_solver_design.md

 destructor, the derived destructor is marked `override`, and the direct lifetime test is retained as a regression test for polymorphic destruction.

+### First SMT-to-ConstraintSolver extraction

+The first behavior-preserving extraction moves the generic hull/shaving fixed point used by the validated-constraint SMT path into `ConstraintSolver::propagate`.
+The new method takes the existing `List<ValidatedConstraint>` and works directly on the caller's `UpperBoxType`; no function/codomain reconstruction or additional dynamic dispatch is introduced.
+It preserves the exact ordering used by the SMT solver: hull propagation plus direct validated range rejection, followed on hull stall by per-constraint/per-coordinate shaving, repeating until a fixed point or an empty box.

+`ConstraintPropagationStatistics` records hull/shaving rounds and effective rounds so that `SmtSolver` can preserve its observable search statistics without owning the numerical propagation loop.
+The theory-literal path is not moved in this tranche because strict `GT_ZERO` rejection and derivative-cache use are SMT-specific concerns that still need a clean generic boundary.

 ## Current open work

 The immediate work on `solvers-smt#830` is: